cobusbernard/cobusbernard.github.io/content/posts/2024-05-28/migrating-jekyll-to-hugo/index.md

 export APP_DEPLOY_DOMAIN
 ```

 So in theory, the following updated `amplify.yml` should do the job - I had to ask Amazon Q how to do a multi-line command in the build file, and also just to double check that `hugo $APP_DEPLOY_DOMAIN` would work - I always get confused between `$ENV_VAR` and `$(ENV_VAR)`.
-The "final" build file now:
+The "final" build file now after adding in `https://cobus.io` for the `else` clause:

 ```yml
 version: 0.1